751.1 Preliminary Design

 7188.8.131.52 Barrier or Railing Type, Height and Guidelines for Curb Blockouts

 AASHTO LRFD uses the term “railing” to refer to all types of bridge traffic barrier systems used on bridges.
 MoDOT uses the term “barrier” for solid concrete bridge railing (single-faced on the edge of roadway and dual-faced medians) and the term “railing” for barrier systems consisting of a rail(s) and supports.
-Several types of barrier and railing are acceptable for use on bridges in Missouri (see table Common Bridge Barrier and Railing); thrie beam railing, Type A, B, C, D, G and H barrier; curb and parapet barrier; or any other FHWA approved crash tested barrier and railing meeting TL-4 rating as given on the FHWA Bridge Railings website.
+Several types of barrier and railing are acceptable for use on bridges in Missouri (see table Common Bridge Barrier and Railing); thrie beam railing, Type A, B, C, D, G and H barrier; curb and parapet barrier; or FHWA MASH or NCHRP 350 approved crash tested barrier and railing meeting TL-4 rating as given on the FHWA Bridge Railings website.